priyankarajendran170998/DMart-Sales-Data-Analysis/README.md

 The workflow includes data cleaning, transformation, storage, analysis, and interactive dashboard creation to support data-driven decision-making.

 ---
+## 🎯 Business Objective

+The objective of this project is to analyze DMart sales data and uncover meaningful business insights related to sales performance, profitability, customer segments, product categories, and regional trends.

+By leveraging data analytics and interactive visualizations, the project helps stakeholders monitor key performance indicators (KPIs), identify growth opportunities, and support data-driven business decisions.

+---

 ## 🛠️ Tech Stack